microsoft/Analysis-Services/BismNormalizer/README.md

 ### General Usage

-Download from the BISM Normalizer [Visual Studio Gallery page](https://visualstudiogallery.msdn.microsoft.com/f7ebe632-878c-4640-b035-a143d1dd1cf3).
+Download from the BISM Normalizer [Visual Studio Marketplace page](https://marketplace.visualstudio.com/items?itemName=ChristianWade.BISMNormalizer3).
 New releases will be uploaded to this page.

 This video covers BISM Normalizer 3 use cases and demo.